qinzian/Custom-Tracker/readme.txt

 	-pics

-Next v1.6 (folders and records):
+Next v1.6 (forms):
-- basic layout for summary
 - basic layout for create
-- basic layout for setting
+- form objects
+- making new forms
+- viewing and editing forms

 issue:
 - when creating new itemButtons, the series of automated calls coming from "addFolder()" will include the hightlighting